Dr Julia Ouzia

 Since autumn 2021, Julia is a trainee Gestalt psychotherapist studying part-time at the Metanoia Institute which led her to develop an additional line of research focusing on qualitative exploration of relational phenomena in contemporary psychotherapeutic practice.

 Furthermore, Julia is passionate about inclusive education and has a keen interest in finding practical solutions to implementing Universal Design for Learning principles in higher education.

 - Multilingual verbal and non-verbal cognition

 Julia teaches across all levels on the BSc Psychology and supervises undergraduate and postgraduate research projects.
 She is involved in the coordination of the following modules:

-- Psychology & the Brain
+- Psychology and the Brain (Level 4)

 Expertise and Public Engagement

 Julia regularly disseminates her work to the wider public through non-academic writing and speaking engagements.
 Previous work of her has been featured in The Conversation and the newsletter of the UK Association for Gestalt Practitioners.